irskep/computerwords/docs/computer_flavored_markdown.md

 string.”
 In reality, it is exactly that, with two exceptions:

 1. The HTML is parsed by a simple recursive descent parser that I wrote, not a proper spec-following web browser.
+It was actually written as a BBCode parser.
+At some point I swapped the square brackets for angle brackets.

 2. The awkward marriage of a CommonMark parser, which doesn't try to parse HTML but merely faithfully pass it through, and a hand-written HTML parser,